ricardojoserf/ricardojoserf.github.io/_posts/2026-8-25-crystalpotato.md

 ## Usage

-Execute a command, start a reverse shell, or create a local admin — all as SYSTEM.
+Execute a command, start a reverse shell, or create a local admin:

 ```
 CrystalPotato.exe -c <COMMAND>